View Source Req.Test (req v0.5.7)

 Sends JSON response.

-Creates a stub with given name and value.
+Creates a request stub with the given name and plug.

 Functions